QualiTorque/terraform-provider-torque/docs/resources/space_label.md

 ### Required

 - `color` (String) Color of the label.
-Allowed values: darkGray, frogGreen, pink, orange, blueGray, blue, bordeaux
+Allowed values: aws, darkGray, frogGreen, pink, orange, blueGray, blue, bordeaux, teal, grey
 - `name` (String) Name of the new label to be added to torque
 - `space_name` (String) Name of the space where this label will be added to Torque